globalmac/Larascale/README.md

+# WARNING!
+Big update coming soon...
+# Please, don't use this version on Ubuntu 18.04.

 # LaraScale package for Ubuntu 16.04 (14.04)
 Simple & high-performance Laravel 5.4 install package (shell script) for Ubuntu 16.04 (14.04)